 Just keep in mind that you’ll likely need uninsured and underinsured motorist bodily injury coverage.
 This insurance coverage is optional in some states and mandatory in others.
-It covers you and your passengers’ damages if you’re injured by a hit-and-run driver, an uninsured driver or a driver who doesn’t have enough coverage to pay for your medical expenses, lost wages and pain and suffering.
-An insurance agent like an Erie Insurance agent can tell you more about this important coverage.
+It covers you and your passengers’ damages if you’re injured by an uninsured driver or a driver who doesn’t have enough coverage to pay for your medical expenses, lost wages and pain and suffering.

 There is usually an at-fault driver when there’s a parking lot accident.
 But there are some cases where an accident is two drivers’ fault—for instance, two people may back out at the same time and hit each other.
 What typically happens in these cases is that each driver files a claim with their own insurance company.